 The CAD is the person identified with authority to receive information regarding collaborative actions from the Market Actions (D) Working Group.
 Additionally, the department’s Market Actions (D) Working Group member, CAD or CAD alternate must attend at least 50% of the discussions, either telephonically or in person, of the Market Actions (D) Working Group every year.

-To evaluate whether your jurisdiction “passes” Requirement 10, the jurisdiction must answer “Yes” to checklist item 10a., item 10b. and item 10c.
+To evaluate whether your jurisdiction “passes” Requirement 10, the jurisdiction must answer “Yes” to checklist item 10a., item 10b, 10c and 10d.

 Checklist for Requirement 10